 From time to time the Mercy Foundation commissions research into issues relevant to ending homelessness.
 In 2012, the Mercy Foundation invited submissions from suitably qualified and experienced academics or private consultants to carry out scoping research on 'Older Women's Pathways out of Homelessness in Australia'.

-Dr Maree Peterson and Dr Cameron Parsell at the University of Queensland will be carrying out this research and providing a final report to the Foundation by mid 2013.
+Dr Maree Peterson and Dr Cameron Parsell at the University of Queensland carried out the research and the final report was launched in early 2013 by The Hon.
+Anna Bligh at the Mercy Foundation.

 The Mercy Foundation also carries out smaller research studies as well as summary papers on the evidence in the homelessness and housing sectors.
 The Mercy Foundation's CEO is also regularly invited to make presentations at relevant conferences, seminars and forums.

-The following are some links to recent presentations and papers by the Mercy Foundation.
+The following are some links to presentations and papers by the Mercy Foundation.

 Here are a number of recent and up-coming homelessness and housing related conferences.
 Click on the links to go to information about or presentations from each conference.